100-year-old describes robbers as 'scum'

 Pat Gillespie was pinned to a chair as three burglars ransacked his home in Railway Street, Strabane, on Friday.

-The gang forced their way through a window of the back of his home and stole £500 from his pension money.
+They broken in through a back window and stole £500 from his pension money.

-The centenarian, who still regularly rides bikes, said he was determined not to "let anyone get me down".
+The centenarian, who still regularly rides bikes, said he was determined not to live in fear after the burglary or "let anyone get me down".

-However, Mr Gillespie described the burglary as "very, very frightening".
+However, Mr Gillespie described his experience at the time as "very, very frightening".

 "You could just see their eyes, they were very heavily masked," he told BBC News NI.